4.152 Student Affairs & Enrollment Management

 - It shall be the duty of the University Police Department to maintain a suitable record of all traffic accidents, arrests, convictions, and complaints reported for each driver, which shall be filed alphabetically under the name of the driver.

-- All of the general and criminal laws of the State of Texas are declared to be in full force and effect within the areas under the control and jurisdiction of Midwestern State University and enforcement of these laws shall be the duty of the offices of the Police Department of the University.
+- All of the general and criminal laws of the State of Texas are declared to be in full force and effect within the areas under the control and jurisdiction of Midwestern State University and enforcement of these laws shall be the duty of the officers of the Police Department of the University.

 - It shall be the duty of the officers of the University Police Department to enforce all university regulations stated herein or hereinafter concluded and such other federal, state, and municipal laws applicable on areas under the control and jurisdiction of the university.